 How to Fire an Employee With Compassion and Class

 In some circumstances, firing an employee is an immediate necessity for the safety and well-being of the rest of your employees.
+Occasionally, the employee may have done such an egregious action that immediate termination of employment was warranted.

 Immediate Employment Termination for Cause

 Occasionally, situations arise for which you will want to terminate a person’s employment immediately.
-Make sure you have these listed in your employee handbook.
+Make sure you have these instances listed in your employee handbook.
 These often include situations in which an employee:

 - threatens violence or commits a violent act,